 PRO #1 – Keep Your RV’s Finish Looking Nice

 If you don’t have a dedicated indoor storage for your RV, an RV cover is the next best thing.

 The sun’s UV rays can damage just about everything on the outside of an RV — rubber roofs, paint finishes, seals, and caulking.
 If it’s going to be sitting in one place for several months, covering it will go a long way to help all those components last longer.

-But a cover doesn’t just keep the outside looking nice.
+But the best RV covers don’t just keep the outside looking nice.
 If you store your camper in a sunny area, UV light shining in through the windows can even cause interior elements to slowly fade and deteriorate.
-So a cover will even help keep the inside looking like new.
+So a cover will also help keep the inside looking like new.

 PRO #2 – Easier to Keep Clean

 As long as you wash your RV before you put the cover on, come springtime, all you have to do is remove the cover and you’re ready to go.
 No more scrubbing off piles of pine needles, leaves, dirt, grime, bird poop, and caterpillars.

 PRO #3 – Less Chance of Leaks Through the Winter